 Overview

 The history of the Doctrines of the Faith, which guide pilgrims along the path of the Way, is not especially straightforward.
 Historians disagree about their precise origins, with the Department of Historical Research agreeing that the wording of the Doctrines as they are recognised today were first recorded in 73YE.
-The most well-known commentary on the Doctrines - the one many school children are familiar with - was written somewhat later in 106YE by a League Bishop.
+The most well-known commentary on the Doctrines - the one many school children are familiar with - was written somewhat later in 106YE by a League bishop.
 It speaks about the "underpinning" of each of the doctrines known at the time, although some priests disagree with its conclusions.

 Two of the Doctrines - the Doctrine of the Howling Abyss and the Doctrine of the Ancestors are much later additions.
-Proposed by Bonewall Rek and Bonewall Cole of the Imperial Orcs, they were recognised in the Empire as the result of a Change of doctrine during the Winter Sosltice 380YE.
+Proposed by Bonewall Rek and Bonewall Cole of the Imperial Orcs, they were recognised in the Empire as the result of a change of doctrine during the Winter Solstice 380YE.
 They proved somewhat controversial, especially with the präster of the Sumaah Republic who have still not accepted them and continue to debate their implications.

 Doctrines of The Faith